 Salesforce is a rapidly growing platform with new products and functionality released every year.
 When Ivey first adopted Salesforce, a lot of their unique needs as a university needed to be met through custom development.
 As a result, they had built out a great deal of functionality that was labour-intensive to maintain and improve, limiting the degree to which their systems could scale and grow alongside their student base.

 Their online application portal, for example, was heavily reliant on Visualforce, making it difficult for the Ivey team to adapt the portal to be more user-friendly for applicants and assessors.
 In addition, the portal had very high volume demands with thousands of applications often submitted in a span of minutes as students rushed to meet application deadlines.

 Other functionality maintained through custom objects was now available natively through EDA.
 Ivey’s data structure, however, was not compatible with the Education Data Architecture, so they couldn’t easily implement EDA within their Salesforce instance.
 Ivey wanted access to regularly released features tailor-made for universities.

 Ivey also wanted to embrace all the innovation coming to the Lightning Experience.
 To leverage this new functionality, Ivey needed to get more comfortable with the Lightning framework and transition old code from Salesforce Classic.

-From Custom Code to Declarative with Communities and EDA
+From custom code to declarative with Salesforce Experience Cloud and EDA